richtastic/ff/src/3DR/wiki/dense.md

 - add R G B colors to scoring

+- limit matches by relating distance from nearest neighbor (in 2nd image) with relative scale -- if too large, is probably a bad match
+	- displarity gradient limit?

 - is there a limit to how distorted (scaled / rotation) a cell should be allowd to changed ? detect problems?
 	- also sort by least mutated cell pairs ?